Skip to content

 How to perform scan-to-BIM

-Now that you understand what BIM is, and why it’s important to your AEC customers, let’s dig into how you can perform your own scan-to-BIM workflow.
+Now that you understand what BIM is, and why it’s important to your AEC customers, let’s dig into how you can perform your own scan-to-BIM workflow to improve BIM construction.

 Depending on what kinds of resources you read (and you’re probably going to read a lot about scan-to-BIM before you get out into the field) the workflow can be broken down in a number of ways.
-We will talk about four different stages: project planning, scanning, data processing, and modeling.
+The scan-to-BIM workflow is multifaceted, typically encompassing stages like project planning, scanning, data processing, and modeling.

 This will help prevent nasty surprises later in the project, and ensure that you and your client are on the same page.

-Check out our guide to project planning to learn how to:
+Our guide to project planning can help you learn how to:

 • Talk to your client about their needs